Update October 2022

 – Colorado River explorer John Wesley Powell describing watersheds as systems.

-Last April, when the Trump-era Navigable Waters Protection (NWP) Rule went into effect in Colorado, leaving upwards of 25,000 miles of Colorado streams vulnerable to pollution and construction impacts, we saw just how fragile our relationship can be to the watershed community to which Colorado belongs.
+In April 2020, when the Trump-era Navigable Waters Protection (NWP) Rule went into effect in Colorado, leaving upwards of 25,000 miles of Colorado streams vulnerable to pollution and construction impacts, we saw just how fragile our relationship can be to the watershed community to which Colorado belongs.
 Ephemeral streams, which respond primarily to precipitation events and flow seasonally, constitute 68% of waters in Colorado, were put especially at-risk.

-Though the Clean Water Act was re-instated later in 2021, our rivers, streams, and wetlands could continue to face threats — at both a federal and state level — until we have strong state action preventing pollution and protecting our waters.
+Although the Clean Water Act was re-instated later in 2021, our rivers, streams, and wetlands could continue to face threats — at both a federal and state level — until we have strong state action preventing pollution and protecting our waters.
 If we do not, we may see our iconic riverbanks and wetlands turned into parking lots, malls and housing developments, filled by dams or dried up by diversions.
 We could see our meandering backyard streams lost under piles of dirt.
 One thing is clear: Colorado waterways deserve protection.
 We need urgent and immediate state action to ensure our waterways and clean water are protected, regardless of who is in the White House.
 While a challenge from Colorado’s Attorney General Phil Weiser protected Colorado’s streams for an additional 10 months following the rule’s implementation nationally, it is now up to Colorado’s General Assembly to take the action necessary to protect the streams and wetlands that provide reliable drinking water, crucial wildlife habitat, and sustain a $19 billion water-based outdoor recreation economy in the state.

 Make Your Voice Heard

 In late 2021, the EPA announced their intention to revise the definition of “waters of the united states.”
 The public comment period ended in early-February, 2022.
-Please check back for additional opportunities to submit insight to the EPA.

 Maps of Threatened Areas